tinoryj/ELECT/README.md

 ### Cluster setup (~20 human-minutes)

-SSH key-free access is required between all nodes in the cluster.
+SSH key-free access is required between all nodes in the ELECT cluster.

-Step 1: Generate the SSH key pair on each node.
+**Step 1:** Generate the SSH key pair on each node.

 ```shell
 ssh-keygen -q -t rsa -b 2048 -N "" -f ~/.ssh/id_rsa
 ```

-Step 2: Create an SSH configuration file.
+**Step 2:** Create an SSH configuration file.
 You can run the following command with the specific node IP, Port, and User to generate the configuration file.
 Note that you can run the command multiple times to add all the nodes to the configuration file.

 ```shell
 # Replace xxx with the correct IP, Port, and User information, and replace ${i} to the correct node ID.